CESNET/eduroam-icinga/doc/tests.md

 ### notifications

-Notifications for this test are enabled.
+Notifications for this test are **NOT** enabled.
-Notification interval it set to 24 hours.
+Notifications are disabled for this test because institution.xml data are not sufficient and many isntitutions would get notified because of this.

 <!--
 # ==========================================================================================================================================